CubaGenWeb logo

 Indices to Transcriptions of Parish Records

 The books are alphabetical indices of surnames appearing in transcriptions of Parish records collected by Francisco Javier de Santa Cruz (Count of Jaruco) and his associates.
 The indices provide the surname, name, sex, date of the event or ceremony, type of event and whether the individual was a principal in the ceremony or a related participant in the ceremony, such as a relative or witness.
 The entries also provide the transcription source and page number as well as a reference to the Cuban Genealogical Society's REVISTA volume and issue where the event was originally listed.
+You can now download the digitized issues of the REVISTA from this link.

 The REVISTA listings are not alphabetical but instead provide the names of all the persons involved in each ceremony together as a single entry.
 If, after consulting the index and the REVISTA, you find an entry that is of interest, you may request (for a nominal fee) a printout of the transcription from the Cuban Genealogical Society (PO Box 2650, Salt Lake City, UT 84110), or you can check the original transcription in person at the Family History Center on 8500 SW 8th Street, Suite 248, Miami, Florida.